How To Increase The Life Of Your Campervan Lithium Battery

 You can check the charging and discharge of your battery using a digital voltmeter.
 To check the battery, you should use a voltmeter or an amp-meter.

-Another easier option is to installed a battery monitor unit.
+Another easier option is to install a 12v battery monitor unit.
 Install it inside your campervan for easy access and monitoring of your batteries.

 When you get your battery checked, make sure you ask the technician to charge it up again.
 It’s crucial to wait a few hours after charging your battery so that new readings are accurate.
 You should take voltage readings of recently charged caravan batteries no later than 6 hours after setting them.